jstemerdink/EPi.Libraries.FavIcons/README.md

 ## Instructions

-Add properties to you start page and add the attributes shown below.
+Add properties to the ContentType you use for your settings and add the attributes shown below.

 ```
 [WebsiteIcon]